-This presenttrend of poisoning cases reported to poison information centre, Ahmedabad for last 3 years.
-Epidemiological data of poisoning cases with special emphasis on the occupational health point of view has immense importance at regional level, because of its huge number of industries unlike other locations in India.
-The data presented in this paper may help to reduce the number of poisoning cases in future or to keep the incidence to a minimum level possible.

-The death rate due to poisoning was found to be increasing from 2015 to 2017 underlining the importance of the poisoning as a public health concern. -Of all the cases reported in the 3-year duration, incidence of poisoning in men accounts for 65.40% showing that men are more prone to poisoning.
-The annual trend also shows increase in the poisoning cases among men rather than females.
-Similar study conducted in a tertiary hospital in Karnataka state, India also reported higher incidence (75.4%) of poisoning cases among males when compared to females.13 However, there are studies which reported higher incidence in females14 as well as similar incidence in men and women.15 This might be attributed to the difference in the cultural, lifestyle, occupational and socioeconomic nature of population
+This study presents the trend of poisoning cases reported to poison information center, Ahmedabad in last 3 years.
+The fatality rate due to poisoning was found to be similar from 2015 to 2017 underlining the importance of the poisoning as a public health concern.
+This rate may be an underestimate because of under-reporting of deaths due to poisoning.
+The incidence and fatality due to poisoning was more in men showing that men are more prone to poisoning (Table-1).
+A similar study conducted in a tertiary hospital in Karnataka state, India also reported higher incidence (75.4%) of poisoning among males compared to females.13 However, there are studies that reported higher incidence in females14 as well as comparable incidence in men and women.15 This might be attributed to the difference in the cultural, lifestyle, occupational and socioeconomic nature of the population studied.

-In the present study 11.07% of the population was of agricultural workers and in 26.29% of the reported cases the poisoning was with insecticides used in agriculture sector.
-This is matter of concern in the of recent reports of occupational poisoning and death of 35 agricultural workers in the Bt-cotton plantations of Maharashtra state16 (https://timesofindia.India-times.com/city/mumbai/pesticide-toll-at-35-maharashtra-formssit/articleshow/61029909.cms).
-A similar of cotton cultivation is being practiced in Gujarat .17 Though Bt-cotton supposed to be resistant against the insect cotton ballworms, new reports are suggestive of development of resistance in ballworm.18 This leads to heavy insecticide use in Bt-cotton plantations and results in occupational poisoning in agricultural workers and higher incidence of suicide.
-A notable study among 127 acute poisoning cases in Maharashtra, have reported 48.8% cases from agriculture workers19 The cause of higher incidence of poisoning cases in farmers in Vidarbha region of Maharashtra was identified as complex interplay of social, political and environmental factors.
-Relief packages, implementation of mental health programs at regional level to offer support and to give counselling to vulnerable population may reduce the incidence of poisoning cases in future.20 Similarly, the use of personal protective equipment and safety guidelines in use of pesticides may also aid in reducing the occupational poisoning especially in workers who spray the insecticide solution to the plantations.
-Proper training in integrated pest management has been proven as an effective strategy in reducing the number poisoning cases in farm workers of South India.21
+In the present study, 11.07% of the population comprised of agricultural workers and in 26.29% of the reported cases the poisoning was with insecticides used in agriculture sector.
+This is a matter of concern in the context of recent reports of occupational poisoning and death of 45 agricultural workers in the Bt-cotton plantations of Maharashtra state.16 A similar method of cotton cultivation is being practiced in Gujarat too.17 Though Bt-cotton plants are supposed to be resistant against the insect cotton ballworms, new reports are suggestive of development of resistance in ballworm.18 This leads to heavy insecticide use in Bt-cotton plantations and results in occupational poisoning in agricultural workers and higher incidence of suicide.
+A notable study among 127 acute poisoning cases in Maharashtra, have reported 48.8% cases in agriculture workers.19 The cause of higher incidence of poisoning cases among farmers of Vidarbha region of Maharashtra was identified as a complex interplay of social, political and environmental factors.
+Relief packages, implementation of mental health programs at the regional level to offer support and counselling to vulnerable population may prevent the incidence of poisoning cases in future.20 Similarly, the use of personal protective equipment and safety guidelines in the use of pesticides may also aid in reducing the occupational poisoning especially in workers who spray the insecticide solution.
+Proper training in integrated pest management has been proven as an effective strategy in reducing the number of poisoning cases in farm workers of South India.21

-Organophosphorus pesticides are the most common cause of poisoning in agricultural workers and other unskilled workers.22 Currently cholinesterase activity in serum/plasma/RBC is used as most reliable tests for organophosphorus poisoning.23 Therefore, cholinesterase activity in patient samples were tested and majority of patients revealed reduction in cholinesterase activity (49.67% for plasma cholinesterase and 41.29% for RBC cholinesterase).
-This shows widespread use of chemicals that inhibit cholinesterase, which can be either organophosphorus chemicals or carbamates.
-This observation the need for replacing highly poisonous organophosphorus chemicals with less toxic chemicals, their highly regulated supply, implementation of usage guidelines and banning of highly toxic pesticides.
+Organophosphorus pesticides are the most common cause of poisoning in agricultural workers and other unskilled workers.22 Currently cholinesterase activity in serum/plasma/RBC is used as most reliable tests for organophosphorus poisoning.23 This study revealed reduced cholinesterase activity in plasma of victims exposed to agricultural pesticides compared to cases due to other means of poisoning (Fig. 3B) emphasizing the prevalence of poisoning with pesticides such as organophosphorus chemicals/carbamates in the community.
+This observation warrants the need for replacing highly poisonous organophosphorus chemicals with less toxic chemicals, their highly regulated supply, implementation of usage guidelines and banning of highly toxic pesticides.